 I am grateful that I let go of the reins and received….love.

-I know what I need to feel good – the grounding I teach in growing human(kind)ness.
+I know what I need to feel good.
 You do, too.
 Heres where we get stuck: Instead of tapping into the essence of our need, something that can be met in a multitude of ways, we become fixated on meeting that need in one, fixed rigid scenario.
 And when we do, we make our lives very small.
 We make our options narrow, and limited, and miss out on the opportunity to expand our horizons, to breathe and grow and trust in lifes bounty.

 What about you?
 How can you expand the essence of what you need to include the myriad ways life blesses us with wonder?

 How can you let go of the reins and trust, trust, trust that the universe is friendly, that God knows your needs, and that all of life is conspiring to meet them, if we only open our eyes and see?
-Oh, belovd, you are held by something that loves you completely.
-Can you believe, as Rilke said, “That life holds you in its hands and will. not. let you fall.”
-To that, I would add never, ever, ever, ever.
+We are held by something that loves us completely.
+As Rilke said, “Life holds you in its hands and will not let you fall.”